fgolemo/mcdp/README.md

     $ mcdp-solve <filename>.mcdp <f1> <f2> ...

-For example, to solve one of the examples specified in ``examples/example-battery/out/battery.mcdp'', use:
+For example, to solve one the example specified in ``examples/example-battery/battery.mcdp'', use:

     $ mcdp-solve examples/example-battery/battery.mcdp "<1 hour, 0.1 kg, 1 W>"